What is Particle Therapy?

 National Particle Therapy Symposia – Four national Symposia have been held in Adelaide (November 2017), western Sydney (July 2018), Brisbane (March 2019) and Melbourne (December 2020).
 They have brought together the parties across Australia that have developed business cases for a particle therapy facility, as well as key stakeholders from universities and government organisations and consumers.
 Experts in the field of particle therapy from across Australia and New Zealand are being identified and brought together to bring particle therapy to Australia and New Zealand in a co-ordinated, collegiate and collaborative way.
 Read the communiqué from the 2020 Particle Therapy Symposium.

 Royal Australian and New Zealand College of Radiologists (RANZCR) Particle Therapy position paper – This position paper was developed by the governing body for radiation oncology in Australia on Particle Therapy in 2015.
-An update will be released during 2021.
+It was updated in 2022.

 A summary statement by the Faculty of Radiation Oncology supports patients in Australia and New Zealand having access to particle therapy.
 The position paper informs doctors, health professionals, patients and interested individuals about the current status of particle therapy internationally and the evidence for its use.
 It aims to help identify the tumour types and locations for which particle therapy is the most appropriate treatment.
 The statement outlines the endorsed process for assessing Australian and New Zealand patients for referral overseas for particle therapy.